biomicrodev/jonaslab-cpp/README.md

 ### Prerequisites

 [Download CellProfiler](https://cellprofiler.org/releases/).
-Any version _should_ work, but the most recent version is always recommended.
+Only CellProfiler 3 is supported for now.

 ### Installing